-External OCSP responders serves multiple purposes:
+External OCSP responders serve multiple purposes:

 Separating the validation service from the CA service.
 This increases security because the CA service does not have to accept any incoming connections.

-Ensure highest availability of the validation service.
+Ensure the highest availability of the validation service.
 Using external OCSP responders you can have several completely independent nodes.
 This means that you can do maintenance on the CA, or some of the OCSP nodes without disturbing availability to the validation service.

-The EJBCA external OCSP responder does not rely on CRLs being issued by the CA. Instead the OCSP responder uses it's own database with certificate status information.
+The EJBCA external OCSP responder does not rely on CRLs being issued by the CA. Instead, the OCSP responder uses its own database with certificate status information.
 This can be a replica of the CertificateData table in EJBCA.
-In normal operation the EJBCA CA pushes status changes to the external OCSP database when certificates are issued and revoked in EJBCA.
+In normal operation, the EJBCA CA pushes status changes to the external OCSP database when certificates are issued and revoked in EJBCA.

 The external OCSP responder is not limited to usage in combination with EJBCA though.
 The external OCSP database can simply be updated by other tools, for example being fed with CRLs from other CAs.